-That was almost 11 years ago.
-It hasn’t always been easy, but it’s been the right fit for me.
+That was over 11 years ago now.
+It hasn’t always been easy, but it’s definitely been the right fit for me.

 That brings us to now.

 And one of the absolute best things about it all?
 I can open the windows whenever I want.

 I’d love to hear from you!
 To learn more about how I can help simplify your marketing efforts to get the results you want, please check out my Work With Me page.

 Some Fun Facts About Me

-- Exploring the benefits of eating our leafy neighbors [I’ve recently adopted a whole food plant-based lifestyle, and I’m also getting certified as a holistic nutrition coach to help others make healthy transitions],
+- Exploring the benefits of eating our leafy neighbors [I’ve adopted a whole food plant-based way of eating and was trained as a holistic nutrition coach to help others make healthy transitions],

 - Learning how to co-exist with paranormal beings and exploring the ways of alternate societies [reading urban fantasy and dystopian fiction novels],